DialMForManning/CheckMate/docs/redux-structure.md

   0. `POST /api/friends` is called
   0. `receiveSingleFriend` is set as the success callback

+- `approveFriendship`
+  0. invoked from approve friend button `onClick`
+  0. `PATCH /api/friendships` is called
+  0. `receiveSingleFriend` is set as the success callback

+- `denyFriendship`
+  0. invoked from deny friend button 'onClick'
+  0. `DELETE /api/friendships` is called
+  0. `receiveSingleFriend` is set as the success callback

 ### Friendship API Response Actions

 - `receiveFriends`